Eli-Keli/requirement-analysis/README.md

 - **Professional Standards:** Emphasis on industry-standard practices ensures readiness for advanced-level projects and client engagements.

 This project aims to sharpen skills essential for managing and delivering robust software systems by focusing on the cornerstone of successful development: Requirement Analysis.

+## What is Requirement Analysis?
+Requirement Analysis is a critical phase in the software development lifecycle (SDLC) where the project team gathers, analyzes, and defines the requirements of the software product to be developed.
+This process ensures that all stakeholders have a clear and mutual understanding of what the system should do and how it should perform.